Junks5020/deepe-docs/docs/user-guide/deep-prompt.md

-# DeepPrompt
+# DeepText

-**DeepPrompt** is a powerful prompt experimentation tool within DeepExtension that allows users to design, test, and compare structured prompts across different model states and sources.
+**DeepText** is a powerful prompt experimentation tool within DeepExtension that allows users to design, test, and compare structured prompts across different model states and sources.
 It is designed for **business logic alignment**, **prompt evaluation**, and **reproducible model behavior** — all without writing code.

 ---

-## What Makes DeepPrompt Unique
+## What Makes DeepText Unique

-Unlike traditional prompt playgrounds, DeepPrompt provides **tight integration with your models and embedded enterprise documents**, enabling deeper control and more realistic testing environments.
+Unlike traditional prompt playgrounds, DeepText provides **tight integration with your models and embedded enterprise documents**, enabling deeper control and more realistic testing environments.

 Key features include: